094459/newsletter-oss-projects/README.md

 [amazon-bedrock-serverless-prompt-chaining](https://aws-oss.beachgeek.co.uk/3jy) this repository provides examples of using AWS Step Functions and Amazon Bedrock to build complex, serverless, and highly scalable generative AI applications with prompt chaining. (#184)

+**amazon-q-developer-cli-webui**

+[amazon-q-developer-cli-webui](https://aws-oss.beachgeek.co.uk/4f5) is a very nice project from **AWS Community Builder Gabriel Koo** that allows you to run Amazon Q CLI via a web ui.
+He put together a post that explains the itch he was trying to scratch, and I have to say that this is on my weekend list of projects to try out.
+Go read the post, [Why I Built a Web UI for Amazon Q Developer CLI (And How I Vibe-Coded It)](https://dev.to/aws-builders/why-i-built-a-web-ui-for-amazon-q-developer-cli-and-how-i-vibe-coded-it-54d6).(#211)

 **amazon-sagemaker-pipeline-deploy-manage-100x-models-python-cdk**

 [amazon-sagemaker-pipeline-deploy-manage-100x-models-python-cdk](https://aws-oss.beachgeek.co.uk/3lu) This GitHub repository showcases the implementation of a comprehensive end-to-end MLOps pipeline using Amazon SageMaker pipelines to deploy and manage 100x machine learning models.
 The pipeline covers data pre-processing, model training/re-training, hyper-parameter tuning, data quality check, model quality check, model registry, and model deployment.
 Automation of the MLOps pipeline is achieved through Continuous Integration and Continuous Deployment (CI/CD).
 Machine learning model for this sample code is SageMaker built-in XGBoost algorithm.(#186)

+**amazon-q-vibes-memory-banking**

+[amazon-q-vibes-memory-banking](https://aws-oss.beachgeek.co.uk/4fd) is from **AWS Serverless Community Builder Nicola Cremaschini** who shares his approach to using AI Coding Assistants like Amazon Q Developer, to provide more consistent outcomes.
+The Q-Vibes framework helps maintain context across AI assistant sessions through 5 lightweight files, enabling quick prototype development without losing momentum between sessions. (#211)

 **awesome-codewhisperer**